bergerx/simplelxc/README.rst

 Just install simplelxc, create a guest and go.

-Main purpose of this project is to handle only simple tasks, so if you want to manage a production lxc installations you should consider using plain lxc userspace control tool (http://lxc.sourceforge.net/) or projects like lxctl (http://lxc.tl/).
+Main purpose of this project is to handle only simple tasks, so if you want to manage production lxc installation you should consider using plain lxc userspace control tool (http://lxc.sourceforge.net/) or projects like lxctl (http://lxc.tl/).